beckje01/beckje01.github.io/beckje01com/_posts/2024-04-04-displaying-webrtc-nest-cameras-in-an-android-app.markdown

 ### API Access

-In order to use the Device APIs Google offers for the Nest devices you need to sign up and go through the basic setup steps.
+To use the Device APIs Google offers for the Nest devices, you need to sign up and go through the basic setup steps.
 You will have to pay a fee of $5 as part of this setup.
-But after that it is generally standard OAuth 2 flows you use to get your token.
+But after that, you use standard OAuth 2 flows to get your token.

-The developer docs for this are great and I can't add much other then to point you to following them:
+The developer docs for this are great, and I can’t add much other than to point you to the following them:

 [Nest Device Access Docs](https://developers.google.com/nest/device-access/registration)